ibnuda/fpmortals/manuscript/complete.md

     def liftIO[A](io: IO[E, A])(implicit M: Monad[M]): M[A]
   }
 ~~~~~~~~

-with a minor change to the boilerplate on the companion of our algebra,
-accounting for the extra `E`:

 dengan perubahan kecil di plat cetak pada pendamping aljabar kita, untuk
 mengikutsertakan tambahan `E`: